anuragvasan/MiniCrm/readme.md

 ## Technology Overview

-- **ASP.NET Core MVC** - Provides a modern server-side web application framework with strong HTML templating via Razor, extensibility (eg action filters), and the underlying .NET ecosytem.
+- **ASP.NET Core MVC** - Provides a modern server-side web application framework with strong HTML templating via Razor, extensibility (eg action filters), and the underlying .NET ecosystem.
 - **Entity Framework Core** - Provides a lot of quick-start value for the SQL database and can be optimized sufficiently for most use cases.
 Code First and Migrations provide a relatively simple and effective schema declaration and update mechanism without involving external tools (MS SQL Projects, RedGate SQL Source Control, etc.)
 - **MediatR** - Used to implement the CQS pattern in the application logic layer, providing a clear set of expected inputs and outputs, and flexibility/decoupling in logic execution.
 Enables implementing cross-cutting concerns like logging/auditing via `IPipelineBehavior`.
 - **AutoMapper** - Enables mapping between objects in different application layers, providing better separation between application concerns (eg logic and persistence.)
-- **FluentValidation** - Provides powerful server-side validation (including outside of a direct web context), and hooks for ASP.NET MVC's standard client-side validation.
+- **FluentValidation** - Provides powerful server-side validation (including outside of a web context), and hooks for ASP.NET MVC's standard client-side validation.
 Capable of far more complex validations than DataAnnotations provides out of the box.
-- **Boostrap 4** - A convienient quick-start UI framework for the responsive web.
+- **Boostrap 4** - A convenient quick-start UI framework for the responsive web.

 ## Code Architecture

-The application code consists of several .NET projects, each encapsulating an area of reponsibility.
+The application code consists of several .NET projects, each encapsulating an area of responsibility.

 - **MiniCrm.Web** - ASP.NET Core MVC application providing a traditional web presentation layer using Razor views and Bootstrap 4 for responsive styling.
 Provides startup logic (eg runtime configuration, DI bindings) for the application as a whole.
 - **MiniCrm.Application** - The core application logic layer, intended to be presentation-layer agnostic.
 A basic Command-Query Separation (CQS) approach is used, consisting of Query and Command objects (read and write, respectively) to represent application inputs.